-Appendix 1
+Appendix 1 Amble Links First School

-Identification of Children with Special Educational Needs and Disability (updated September 2016)
+Identification of Children with Special Educational Needs and Disability (September 2020)

 1. Ongoing pupil progress discussions focusing on attainment and progress data highlight children not making good progress.
 Personal and social development (including behaviour) is also considered at this meeting.